 …we are advising, based on the current landscape involving litigation and vetoes of similar eBooks laws in other states, that you consider friendly amendments below that will effectuate enough changes in H7113 to help avoid running afoul of the challenges documented below with respect to activities in other states.

-What follows is a recommendation that Rhode Island remove one paragraph demanding that publishers license to libraries et al, which the footnote describes as the language in direct conflict with federal law.
+What follows is a recommendation that Rhode Island remove one paragraph demanding that publishers license to libraries et al., which the footnote describes as the language in direct conflict with federal law.
 However, the remaining provisions of the bill still invite a preemption challenge because they presume to dictate terms and pricing models to publishers in conflict with the principle that copyright protects the author/owner’s right to decide the manner in which a work is made available.
 Hence, the provisions that would remain in the RI bill, as well as nearly identical bills in five other states, may still be construed as unconstitutional state compulsory licenses.

 As Courtney’s letter emphasizes, the strategic approach taken by the various lobbying organizations pushing for these bills is to present the subject in the context of state contracts while seeking to remedy a consumer protection problem—namely, the alleged “unconscionability in licensing” practices by the publishers.
 But so far, the organizations lobbying for these bills have yet to support the accusation that current ebook licensing regimes are extortionate and/or that they are causing a disruption in a library system’s ordinary capacity to serve its community.
-To say nothing of presenting a compelling case in every state in which these bills have been introduced.
+And that’s to say nothing of presenting a compelling case in every state in which these bills have been introduced.

-It is no surprise the American Library Association (ALA) et al have not presented a thorough argument, because it would be a hell of lot of work.
+It is no surprise the American Library Association (ALA) et al. have not presented a thorough argument, because it would be a hell of lot of work.
 To assess whether a given market is underserved (in any context) requires a considerable amount of research and evidence, including counterfactuals, polling, budget analysis, etc. In this instance, it would be a rather large data-science project to manage and model all the relevant inputs, like overall reading trends, library-use trends, preferences for digital vs. physical materials, and cultural and economic data, to determine whether, and where, the ebook borrowing market is underserved and conclude that the licensing models are the cause.

-Instead of doing any of that homework, what associations like LFF and the ALA have done instead is to compare the consumer price of an ebook purchase (e.g. $18) to a library price of an ebook license (e.g. $55 for 2 years), then cry foul and draft legislation to resolve this apparent injustice.
+Instead of doing any of that homework, what associations like LFF and the ALA have done instead is to compare the consumer price of an ebook purchase (e.g., $18) to a library price of an ebook license (e.g., $55 for 2 years), then cry foul and draft legislation to resolve this apparent injustice.
 But if state lawmakers are going to accuse the publishers of unfair practices to justify a law that flies in the face of the Copyright Act, it should demand more evidence than these two numbers alone.
-Or if state lawmakers are going to elide all complexity in favor of blunt metrics, then why not simply say that three times the price to make an ebook available to fifty times the readers hardly sounds like extortion by any reasonable definition?
+Or if state lawmakers are going to elide all complexity in favor of blunt metrics, then why not simply recognize that three times the price to make an ebook available to fifty times the readers hardly sounds like extortion by any reasonable definition?

 The Mid-Hudson Library System